anonmine-dev/anonminer/README.md

 ## Developer Donation

 anonminer includes a default 1% developer donation to support ongoing development and maintenance of the project.
-This means that for every 200 minutes of mining, 2 minutes of mining time will be directed to a developer-controlled wallet.
+This means that for every 100 minutes of mining, 1 minute of mining time will be directed to a developer-controlled wallet.

 - **Default Donation Level**: 1%
 - **Adjusting Donation**: You can increase the donation level using the `--donate_level` flag (e.g., `--donate_level 2` for 2%).
 The minimum donation level is 1%.
 - **Removing Donation**: The donation can be removed entirely by modifying the source code.
 Please refer to `src/main.rs` for details on how the donation mechanism is implemented.
 We kindly ask that you consider supporting the project if you find the miner useful.

 The donation is handled by periodically switching to a pool with the developer's wallet address for a calculated duration.
-Until our own mining infrastructure is fully operational and Nicehash support is implemented for xmrig-proxy, we have selected a pool that is not among the top 5 largest for these donation periods.
+Until our own mining infrastructure is fully operational and Nicehash support is implemented for use with xmrig-proxy, we have selected a pool that is not among the top 5 largest for these donation periods.

 ## Future Developments